aws-samples/amplify-social-room/README.md

 ## AWS Amplify Fullstack Realtime Social Room Demo

-A React and Vite app using AWS Amplify to build a realtime game with generative AI, auth, data, storage, and serverless funcitons
+A React and Vite app using AWS Amplify to build a realtime game with generative AI, auth, data, storage, and serverless functions

 ## Getting Started
 ### Clone repo